matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 </p>
 </br>

-3. Click on the three dots at the end of the row of your imported image and click on "Copy CID."
+3. Click on the three dots at the end of the row of your imported image and click on "Copy CID" (Content Identifier).
 </br>
 <p align="center">
 <img src="https://raw.githubusercontent.com/matter-labs/zksync-docs/master/docs/images/m3.png" width="900">